 - It was clear in the early days of digital cellular systems that this network had much more to offer to a mobile user than simple voice.

 - Historically, the key player behind higher data rates has been acquisition of more spectrum.

 - In a CDMA system, several users sharing the same bandwidth at the same time communicate through significantly spreading the signal spectrum.

-- Looking from this perspective, CDMA was heading towards a natural boundary wall that limited the system from offering higher data rates.
+- Looking from this perspective, CDMA was heading towards a natural ceiling that limited the system from offering higher data rates.

 The basic question is very simple.
 Why did those smart engineers and entrepreneurs fail to realize that CDMA will soon hit a spectrum wall whereas a flexible scheme like OFDM suited better towards the pursuit of higher spectral efficiency?